MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 - Assigning an organization image library authorizes Copilot to search and download content directly from the library.
 - Powered by Designer, any image request that utilizes “brand” or “enterprise” in the prompt will direct the query to the search the assigned organization asset library.
 For example, “add a brand image of a warehouse” would query the assigned library for any image with associated metadata that matches “warehouse.”
 ![screenshot of searching for brand images in Copilot](media/copilot-brand-image-search.png)
 - Powered by Graph search.
-Copilot uses the image tags, file name, description and location added to the content in the organization asset library to find a relevant image.
+Copilot uses the image tags, file name, description, and location added to the content in the organization asset library to find a relevant image.

 ## Use Microsoft PowerShell to specify an organization image document library to be searchable